SamuelBrudner/lab_archives_mcp/paper.md

 # Summary

 Electronic lab notebooks (ELNs) are essential tools for modern research data management, providing digital alternatives to traditional paper notebooks.
-However, researchers often struggle to efficiently search, retrieve, and integrate historical experimental data into ongoing analyses. `lab_archives_mcp` bridges this gap by connecting AI assistants to LabArchives—a widely adopted commercial ELN platform—through the Model Context Protocol (MCP).
-This integration enables researchers to conversationally query their lab notebooks, perform semantic searches across experimental records, and seamlessly incorporate lab data into AI-assisted research workflows.
+However, researchers often struggle to efficiently search, retrieve, and integrate historical experimental data into ongoing analyses. `lab_archives_mcp` bridges this gap through two complementary components: (1) a Model Context Protocol (MCP) server that connects AI assistants to LabArchives—a widely adopted commercial ELN platform—and (2) a modular, backend-agnostic vector database framework for semantic search.
+This dual architecture enables researchers to conversationally query their lab notebooks, perform semantic searches across experimental records using configurable embedding models and vector indices, and seamlessly incorporate lab data into AI-assisted research workflows.
+The vector backend is designed as a standalone library, usable independently of the MCP server for custom search pipelines.

 # Statement of Need